Sleeping Bag or Quilt | Average Hiker

 What Sleeping Bag or Quilt Did I Choose?

 One last note for me on sleeping bags and quilts.
 I am a side sleeper, and a tosser.
 I don’t like to be constrained.
 One nice feature of the Montbell bags is their roominess and stretch material.
-My current zero degree bag is a Montbell and I love it.
-I’ve also had it for several years.
-Of course this also means I enjoy quilts a lot in milder climates.
+My current zero degree bag is a Montbell.
+I’ve had it for several years.
+I enjoy quilts a lot in milder climates.

 Finally, the two paragraphs prior to this one highlight why gear is a personal choice.
 We are all very different in our needs.
 Ultimately, choose what works for you.